-This is a re-post of my pre-election prediction piece for the Lowy Institute a few days ago about the recent South Korean legislative election.
+This is a re-post of an essay I wrote for the Lowy Institute a few days ago about the recent South Korean legislative election.

 This was written before the vote, so it is not a commentary on the results.
 My concern here instead was to illustrate that democracies can in fact run elections during this pandemic without some Wisconsin-style choice of vote-and-risk-corona or stay-home-and-forego-your-franchise.
 That was absurd, and the GOP’s disturbing willingness to make voting hard during a pandemic is an embarrassment bordering on authoritarianism.
 Here are some pics from when my wife went to vote; you can see that it was not some kind of death-trap.

 For my thoughts on the results, try this and this.
 Basically, the right got buried and really needs to figure out what it stand for going forward besides anti-communism.
 Also, I am uncomfortable that this is yet another missed opportunity for a national referendum on President Moon Jae-In’s outreach to North Korea.
 Obviously, corona was unanticipated, but it pushed off the agenda the most important, revolutionary policy of the Moon government.
 That is unfortunate.